rezamobaraki/post-rating-system/README.md

 Celery is used for handling background tasks, such as updating post statistics and applying pending rates.

+- **Apply Pending Rates**: Process new ratings in bulk to minimize database load.

 ```python
 @shared_task
 def apply_pending_rates():